Advertisement

 Swimming

-Swimming could possibly be your best choice.
-While cold, dry air irritates the lungs of people with asthma, in swimming you're breathing in warm, moist air, which doesn't usually trigger symptoms.
+Swimming could be an ideal choice.
+Cold, dry air irritates the lungs of people with asthma.
+But when you swim, you breathe in warm, moist air, which doesn't usually trigger symptoms.
 The horizontal position of the body while swimming may also make breathing easier.
-One possible problem is the chlorine in swimming pools, which may irritate the airways.

 older man doing yoga